Kotlin/dataframe/docs/StardustDocs/topics/ColumnSelectors.md

 df.select { firstName }

 // with a new name
-df.select { name named "First Name" }
+df.select { name named "Full Name" }

 // converted
 df.select { firstName.map { it.lowercase() } }